Enhanced performance in quasi-isodynamic max-$J$ stellarators with a turbulent particle pinch

 To see how inward particle transport might nevertheless occur in a well-optimized max-$J$ stellarator, we note that, although the passing electron response is an order $\omega/(v_{Te} k_\|)$ smaller than the trapped electron response, its contribution to particle transport can compete with the trapped response if the population of trapped particles at the ITG mode location $\ell_0$ is sufficiently small $f_\mathrm{tr} (\ell_0) \sim \omega/(v_{Te} k_\|)$.
 This situation is actually to be expected in max-$J$ stellarators, as the minima of the magnetic field tend to be out of alignment with the areas of maximum ITG drive (``bad curvature'') \citep{prollResilienceQuasiIsodynamicStellarators2012, Helander2013}.
 In this case, the passing contribution $\Gamma_e^{p}$ must be included at the same order as the trapped contribution, \begin{widetext}

-\end{widetext} Indeed, we see that, for $\eta_e > 2(1 - \omega_r/\omega_{*e})$, the passing electrons provide an inward contribution to the particle flux \citep{antonsenInwardParticleTransport1979a}.
+\end{widetext} Indeed, we see that, for $\eta_e > 2(1 - \omega_r/\omega_{*e})$, the passing electrons provide an inward contribution to the particle flux \citep{antonsenInwardParticleTransport1979a, hallatschek2005giant, jenko2005_heat_and_particles}.
 To optimize a max-$J$ configuration to exhibit a particle pinch for ITG-dominated turbulence, $\Gamma_e^{tr}$ must be made small compared to $\Gamma_e^p$.
-It is this insight that guided the optimization of the SQuID-$\tau$ design, the details of which will be presented in a future publication.
+It is this insight that guided the optimization of the SQuID-$\tau$ design, while controlling for other known influences on the strength of turbulence (such as flux compression, the max-$J$ property, and the turbulent zonal flow response) studied in previous publications \citep[see {\em e.g.}][]{SquidX2013}.
 In what follows, we will demonstrate the turbulent particle pinch of SQuID-$\tau$, and overall implications for plasma performance.

 {\bf Transport modeling.} The steady state temperature profile (with good thermal coupling $T_i = T_e = T$) can be obtained by solving a single heat transport equation

 where $P_\mathrm{ext}$ is the external heating power, $P_\alpha$ is the effective heating power generated by fusion-born alpha particles, $V' = dV/d\rho$ and $Q_\sigma^\mathrm{GK}$ and $Q_\sigma^\mathrm{NC}$ are the turbulent and neoclassical heat fluxes for species $\sigma = i,e$.
 The density profile, established in a region of the plasma without particle sources, is obtained by simultaneously solving the steady state condition